markoniemi/traefik-consul-demo/readme.md

  # Login to application
  # Note the runtime environment value in footer
- # Add config value to Consul: config.user-repository.runtime.env=production
+ # Add config value to Consul: config/user-application/runtime.environment=docker-compose
  # Refresh application view in browser
  # Note the new runtime environment value
  # note the application log in Portainer